What Continuous Improvement books are you reading? All PD books are not created equal. That’s why reading the right ones is critical.

 2- Purple Cow: Transform Your Business by Being Remarkable by Seth Godin.
 This one teaches how to be remarkable— or how to do work worth talking about.

 4- Mastery by Robert Greene.
-This one teaches what you need to know and do in order to master your craft.
+This one teaches what you need to know and do to master your craft.

 6- My Philosophy For Successful Living by Jim Rohn.
 This one teaches how to nurture a winner’s mindset and how to set yourself up for success.